 - File Transfer Protocol (FTP);

-- ■ Telnet; and
+- Telnet; and

 - Post Office Protocol 3 (POP3).

-Procedures: SSH v2 and higher, and TLS v1.2 and higher are the standards used by City IT.
+Procedures: SSH and TLS are the standards used by City IT.

 Control Objective: The organization maintains an inventory of system components that are in scope for PCI DSS.

 Standard: Asset custodians are required to maintain an inventory of City of Waukesha's information systems that are in scope for PCI DSS and update the inventory at necessary.
 34